phelipetls/blog/content/posts/configuring-eslint-to-work-with-neovim-lsp/index.md

 default it's just `efm-langserver`, which is not ideal but I don't know of a better way (you can also configure it in Lua, but I didn't feel like figuring it out).

+Notice also how I configured the `root_dir` parameter.
+This is what decides if a buffer gets attached to a server or not, but it is optional for `efm-langserver` because it takes into account the value of `root-markers` in its configuration.

+I find that it worked best for me to just set `root_dir` to the directory in which I opened `nvim`, so it won't search for any other roots.
+Otherwise, files inside `node_modules` would also be attached to `efm-langserver`.
+This is not what I want, particularly because `eslint_d` has caching features that takes too much RAM.

 # Bonus: LSP configuration